 with $U_\pm(j)$, the PCT operator, extended antilinearly.

 We now describe the basic observables of the model.
 Following Lechner \cite{Lechner:2008} (though with slightly different conventions), we define quantum fields $\phi_\pm$, $\phi_\pm'$ as

 These are covariant under the symmetry operations \eqref{eq:poincare}, \eqref{eq:pct}, with space-time reflection exchanging $\phi_\pm$ and $\phi'_\pm$.
 Of course, $\phi_+=\phi_+'$ is just the usual local free scalar field.
-But $\phi_-$ is an interacting and nonlocal field; rather than local commutation relations, we have $[\phi_-(\xx),\phi'_-(\yy)]=0$ if $(\xx-\yy)^2<0$ and $\xx^1<\yy^1$ [we say $\xx$ is \emph{to the left} of $\yy$].
-An operator $A$ is considered to be localized at $\xx$ (or in a region $O$) if
+But $\phi_-$ is an interacting and nonlocal field; rather than local commutation relations, we have $[\phi_-(\xx),\phi'_-(\yy)]=0$ if $(\xx-\yy)^2<0$ and $\xx^1<\yy^1$ (we say $\xx$ is \emph{to the left} of $\yy$).
+A general operator $A$ is then considered to be localized at $\xx$ (or in a region $O$) if

 whenever $\yy$ is to the left of $\xx$ (or $O$) and $\zz$ is to the right.
 By abstract arguments, a large class of such local observables exists \cite{Lechner:2008}.